OpenVidu/openvidu.io-docs/docs/deployment/enterprise/aws.md

 **2.3) Restart Master Nodes via AWS**: After changing the `.env` file in the S3 bucket, you need to restart all Master Nodes via AWS EC2 Panel, or terminating all Master Nodes and wait for the Autoscaling Group to create those instances.
 New EC2 instances created by the Autoscaling Group will download the updated configuration `.env` file from the S3 bucket.

+---

 ## Deploying an OpenVidu application

-To deploy an OpenVidu application which uses our recently deployed stack, you can use any OpenVidu developed application for OpenVidu.
+To deploy an OpenVidu application which uses our recently deployed stack, you can use any application developed for OpenVidu.
 You just need to point your application to the configured **Domain Name** and the **OpenVidu Secret** used in CloudFormation deployment.
-Additionaly, remember that your app needs to be deployed with a valid certificate for WebRTC to work.
+Additionally, remember that your app needs to be deployed with a valid certificate for WebRTC to work.

-If you want to benefit of all reconnection capabilites you can also take a look to the [multi-master-sample-app](https://github.com/OpenVidu/multi-master-sample-app){:target="_blank"}
+If you want to see and example of an application that automatically reconnects users after a node crashes, take a look to the [openvidu-high-availability](https://github.com/OpenVidu/openvidu-high-availability){:target="_blank"} demo.

 <script src="js/copy-btn.js"></script>
 <br>